clydebuilt1974/TryHackMe/Junior Penetration Tester/Burp Suite/Repeater.md

   * **Inspector**: Positioned on the right-hand side, the Inspector allows the analysis and modification of requests in a more intuitive manner than using the raw editor.
   * **Target**: Situated above the Inspector, the Target field specifies the IP address or domain to which the requests are sent.
     * When requests are sent to Repeater from other Burp Suite components, this field is automatically populated.
 ## Basic Usage
-While manual request crafting is an option, it is more common to capture a request using the Proxy module and subsequently transmit it to Repeater for further editing and resending.
+* While manual request crafting is an option, it is more common to capture a request using the Proxy module and subsequently transmit it to Repeater for further editing and resending.
-Once a request has been captured in the Proxy module, we can send it to Repeater by either right-clicking on the request and selecting Send to Repeater, or by utilising the keyboard shortcut Ctrl + R.
+* Once a request has been captured in the Proxy module, it can be sent to Repeater by either right-clicking on the request and selecting Send to Repeater, or by utilising the keyboard shortcut Ctrl + R.
-Shifting our focus back to Repeater, we can observe that our captured request is now accessible in the Request view:
+* The captured request is now accessible in the Request view.

-Both the Target and Inspector sections now display relevant information, albeit we are currently lacking a response.
-Upon clicking the Send button, the Response view swiftly populates:
+* Both the Target and Inspector sections display relevant information, albeit a response is currently lacking.
+* Upon clicking the Send button, the Response view populates.

-Should we wish to modify any aspect of the request, we can simply type within the Request view and press Send once again.
-This action will update the Response view on the right accordingly.
-For instance, altering the Connection header to "open" instead of "close" yields a response with a Connection header containing the value "keep-alive":
+* Should any aspect of the request need to be modified, simply type within the Request view and press Send once again.
+* This action will update the Response view on the right accordingly.
+  * For instance, altering the Connection header to "open" instead of "close" yields a response with a Connection header containing the value "keep-alive":

-Furthermore, we can utilise the history buttons situated to the right of the Send button to navigate through our modification history, allowing us to move forward or backwards as needed.
+* The history buttons situated to the right of the Send button can be used to navigate through the modification history, allowing movement forward or backwards as needed.
-Message Analysis Toolbar
+## Message Analysis Toolbar
 Repeater provides us with various request and response presentation options, ranging from hexadecimal output to a fully rendered page.
 To explore these options, we can refer to the section located above the response box, where the following four view buttons are available: